 About the Award

-Nominations for the Innovative Playwriting Instruction Award will be accepted between March 1 and June 1 each year.
+Nominations for the Innovative Playwriting Instruction Award are accepted between March 1 and June 1, annually.
 The winner will be announced in November.

 Nominees will be asked to submit a description of their innovative teaching, their CV, and two letters of recommendation from those familiar with their teaching (one such letter can be from the nominator).
 Nominators are encouraged, where appropriate, to include samples of student work in support of the nomination.
 The Chair of the Innovative Playwriting Instruction Award Committee and a panel of advisers will review all nominations.